holubj/obsidian-dialogue-plugin/README.md

 ### Change of parameters during a dialogue

-Parameters can be updated during the dialogue (the change is applied to all following messages).
+Parameters can be modified during the dialogue (the change is applied to all following messages).

 #### Example code